redlibrarian/redlibrarian.github.io/_posts/2020-08-07-photography-time-dialectic.markdown

 on Feuerbach reserved for philosophy itself.
-But at any rate, it is enough for now that it scratches a particular aesthetic itch, satisfies a certain demand for unalienated work, that its larger importance can be set aside for while to see how things, as they always do, turn out.
+But at any rate, it is enough for now that it scratches a particular aesthetic itch, satisfies a certain demand for unalienated work, that its larger importance can be set aside for a while to see how things, as they always do, turn out.